 While that doesn’t mean that every Border collie will get every condition, a Border collie is prone to get.

 However, it does mean that you, as an owner, should be extra alert to the signs and symptoms of the following conditions so that you can get treatment as quickly as possible:

 - Collie Eye Anomaly

-Outside of that season, a weekly brushing is more than enough to prevent their fur from matting and keep their coat glossy and healthy looking.
-You don’t need to bathe them at all unless they are extremely dirty or smell unpleasant.
+Outside of that season, weekly brushing is more than enough to prevent their fur from matting and keep their coat glossy and healthy-looking.

 Feeding Border Collies